Scientific Name

 Genus: Aeonium

-Aeonium diplocyclum, also known as Greenovia diplocycla, is an attractive succulent that forms a solitary monocarpic rosette of glaucous pale green leaves.
-The rosette grows up to 7.2 inches (18 cm) in diameter.
-Leaves are thick and fleshy, up to 3.2 inches (8 cm) long and up to 2.6 inches (6.5 cm) wide.
-The inner leaves are erect and tightly closed during the summer dormancy when the rosette closes cup-like, covered with dry beige-red leaf sheaths.
-Flowers are deep yellow, star-shaped, 19- to 24-merous, and appear in flat-topped many-flowered clusters on densely leafy, up to 8.8 inches (22 cm) tall stalks in spring.
+Aeonium diplocyclum, formerly known as Greenovia diplocycla, is an attractive succulent that forms a solitary, monocarpic rosette of pale green leaves covered with a powdery bloom.
+The rosette can reach up to 7.2 inches (18 cm) in diameter.
+The leaves are fleshy, spoon-shaped, and can measure up to 3.2 inches (8 cm) long and 2.6 inches (6.5 cm) wide.
+The inner leaves are erect and tightly closed during summer dormancy, when the rosette closes cup-like, covered with dry beige-red leaf sheaths.

 Aeoniums do not like hot or dry weather.
 Therefore, they may go dormant in summer and do not require any water except in very dry conditions.
 In extreme heat, their leaves will curl to prevent excessive water loss.
-Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool (65–75˚F / 18–24˚C) and damp.
-In the winter, water whenever the soil has dried out.
+Growing them in moist shade will keep them growing, but their true growth season is winter to spring when temperatures are cool (65–75˚F / 18–24˚C) and damp.
+In the winter, water whenever the soil is dry.
 Test by poking your finger down into the soil an inch or two.
-Too much moisture or allowing them to sit in wet soil will cause root rot.
+Too much moisture or leaving them in wet soil will cause root rot.

 A sandy loam or regular potting mix is better than a mix specifically for cacti and succulents since Aeonium needs moisture.
 If you are growing them in containers, repot them every 2 to 3 years with fresh potting soil.